Home » Tools » Power Tools » Saws » Track Saw Guide: Choosing The Right Cordless Or Corded Model

 Festool TS75

-The TS 75 is almost identical to the TS 55 with the exception of a larger blade (stepping up to a 8-1/4″) and a 1600 watt motor to power deeper cuts.
+The TS 75 is almost identical to the TS 55 except for a larger blade (up to 8-1/4″) and a 1600-watt motor to power deeper cuts.

 When would you need that type of depth?

-While I’ve trimmed countless full size oak doors with a smaller circular saw, every now and then I’ve ran into a full size exterior door that tops the 2-1/8″ of the standard TS 55.
-So, trim carpenters that are looking for a do-everything saw may justify the extra cost and weight.
+While I’ve trimmed countless full-size oak doors with a smaller circular saw, now and then, I’ve run into a full-size exterior door that tops the 2-1/8″ of the standard TS 55.
+So, trim carpenters looking for a do-everything saw may justify the extra cost and weight.

 Mafell MT 55 cc Professional

-Mafell is another German made saw, and is arguably better than the Festool based on reviews and user reports.
-However, where Festool has major distribution channels, and thus better parts availability, you’ll have to go to a few specialty dealers like Timberwolf Tools or other sources.
+Based on reviews and user reports, Mafell is another German-made saw, arguably better than the Festool.
+However, where Festool has significant distribution channels and thus better parts availability, you’ll have to go to a few specialty dealers like Timberwolf Tools or other sources.

 Cordless Track Saws

-When it comes to cordless track saws you’ll be able to take your saw on the road and do creative things like cut that sheet of plywood down before transporting it.
-And with these saws featuring dust collection bags vs. attached dust collectors you can be free of two cords and not just one.
+Regarding cordless track saws, you can take your saw on the road and do creative things like cut that sheet of plywood down before transporting it.
+And with these saws featuring dust collection bags vs. attached dust collectors, you can be free of two cords, not just one.

 Festool TSC 55 Cordless Saw

-The Festool TSC 55 is almost identical to its corded counterpart with the exception of a dual 18/36V battery system powering the blade.
-You’ll have the same track, same splinter guard and accuracy of the Festool lineup just in a cord-free design.
+The Festool TSC 55 is almost identical to its corded counterpart, except for a dual 18/36V battery system powering the blade.
+You’ll have the same track, splinter guard, and accuracy of the Festool lineup, just in a cord-free design.

-And, since your dust extractor won’t always be around, you can use the supplied dust bag to catch the dust you’ll generate.
-While not as slick as the dust extractor, a viable option.
+And, since your dust extractor will only sometimes be around, you can use the supplied dust bag to catch the dust you’ll generate.
+While less slick than the dust extractor, it is a viable option.

 Makita XPS01PTJ Cordless

-At $350-400 at most retailers for just the tool and around $500 MSRP with two batteries it’s impossible to find a better rated and reviewed cordless track saw.
+At $350-400 at most retailers for just the tool and around $500 MSRP with two batteries, finding a better-rated and reviewed cordless track saw is impossible.

 Dewalt FlexVolt Cordless Plunge Saw

-When it comes to cordless tools the decision is first this: do you already own the battery ecosystem?
-Since these cordless saws will use batteries you already own the $150-200 savings there can override any overall tool performance.
+Regarding cordless tools, the first decision is: Do you already own the battery ecosystem?
+Since these cordless saws will use batteries you already own, the $150-200 savings can override overall tool performance.

-Other than the battery power, you’ll find the Dewalt FlexVolt track saw to be comparable.
+Besides the battery power, you’ll find the Dewalt FlexVolt track saw comparable.

-And like most cordless saws the blade provide can be thinner kerf and reduce cut quality.
-So, many users have upgraded to a standard track saw blade (48 tooth, ultra fine ATB).
+And like most cordless saws, the blade can be thinner kerf and reduce cut quality.
+So, many users have upgraded to a standard track saw blade (48 teeth, ultra-fine ATB).

 Budget Track Saws

-All of this sounds great, but maybe you’re thinking to yourself I don’t have $400 to spend on another saw.
+All of this sounds great, but maybe you think I don’t have $400 to spend on another saw.

 Well, there are two options to consider: